jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

   (e) prescribing the limits or scope of work which any registered persons or any person to whom any of the provisions of sections 12 to 25 applies may do or assist in doing:
   (f) restricting and regulating the performance of particular kinds of sanitary plumbing, gasfitting, or drainlaying, whether by reference to the nature of the work or by reference to the kind of premises, operations, equipment, materials, or substances involved, or otherwise:
   (g) prohibiting or restricting persons (whether or not they are registered persons), or any specified class of persons, or persons not possessing specified qualifications or not belonging to a specified class, from performing any specified kinds of sanitary plumbing, gasfitting, or drainlaying work:
+  (ga) prescribing sanitary plumbing and drainlaying for which a registered person or provisional licence holder must provide a record of work under section 27A:
+  (gb) prescribing 1 or more forms for a record of work under section 27A:
   (h) regulating the procedure of the Board:
   (i) prescribing infringement offences:
   (j) setting the infringement fee for each infringement offence, which,—